vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Saturday 2026-03-28, I skipped all exercises to get a long continuous block of time to focus on health documentation work (that ended up taking over 3 hours).

+## 2026-03-29: skipped all exercises to make time for shopping trip and food prep

+On Sunday 2026-03-29, I was low on cooked food (as a result of low cyclic personal chores count over the week), so I needed to both make a shopping trip and cook food.
+To preserve time and energy for both, I skipped all exercises.